confluentinc/cp-docker-images/docs/configuration.rst

 Confluent Control Center
 ---------------

 The Confluent Control Center image uses variables prefixed with ``CONTROL_CENTER_`` with an underscore (_) separating each word instead of periods.
-As an example,
+As an example, the following command runs Control Center, passing in it's ZooKeeper, Kafka, and Connect configuration parameters.

 .. sourcecode:: bash